Custom Keycap Set Showcase

 The Ultimate Guide to Custom Keycaps: How to Design and Build Your Dream Set

-Your mechanical keyboard is more than just a peripheral; it’s an extension of your personality and a vital tool for your daily grind.
-But let’s be honest: those stock keycaps that came with your board are likely… well, a bit “blah.”
+Your mechanical keyboard is more than just a peripheral—it’s an extension of your personality and a key part of your daily workflow.
+While stock keycaps may get the job done, they rarely reflect your unique style or preferences.

 1. Choosing Your Material: PBT vs. ABS